garmartirosy/profile/crm/README.md

 As you run the start.sh install, also follow the [steps below video](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252).

-Sudo is needed for php install.
+We have not yet determined if Sudo is needed for php install permissions.
+Results on Mac OS seem the same with and without - http server gets deactivated after php portion.

 	sudo ./start.sh